Back to all Articles

 Tough business decisions can be hard to deliver.
 If you clearly point out the reasons behind the business change, and back this up with data to highlight to your friend that all avenues were explored before the decision was made, then hopefully – with your support and guidance – it will make the initial impact a little easier.

-This article was first published in the business section of The Sunday Independent on the 15th of October 2017, and the original article can be found here.
+This article was first published in the business section of The Sunday Independent on the 15th of October 2017.
+View the original version of this article here: ' Dealing With The Difficult Task of Making a Close Friend Redundant'.

 Michelle Murphy - Director